SlimeVR/SlimeVR-Docs-Site/src/common-issues.md

 1. Click the **Allow another app...** button, and then **Browse...** in the opened **Add an app** window.
 If your options are greyed out in the **Allowed apps** window, click the **Change Settings** button to allow changes.
 1. In the **File name** text box, type `*.*` and press enter before navigating to `slimevr.jar` in your SlimeVR server folder and select it (if you cannot see files in this folder, try typing `*.*` and pressing enter again to show all files).
 1. Click the **Add** button to add the file to your firewall settings.
-1. Finally, make sure both public and private check boxes are selected in the **Allowed apps** window before clicking **OK** to save the changes.
+1. Finally, make sure both public and private checkboxes are selected in the **Allowed apps** window before clicking **OK** to save the changes.

 If adding SlimeVR to your firewall has not worked, you can try to diagnose the issue further with the following steps: